Brexit hangs in the balance as May's tweaked deal faces another vote

 Or they could reject the withdrawal agreement for the second time, setting in motion an uncertain chain of events that could have any number of endings.

-The deal’s main sticking point for many lawmakers is what’s known as the Irish backstop — an insurance policy to avoid border checks between Northern Ireland, which is part of the U.K., and the Irish Republic, which will remain part of the E.U.
+The main sticking point for many lawmakers is what’s known as the Irish backstop — an insurance policy to avoid border checks between Northern Ireland, which is part of the U.K., and the Republic of Ireland, which is in the E.U.

 For 30 years, starting in the late 1960s, the border was a front line in a conflict known as "The Troubles" that killed 3,600 people.
 Some fear Britain’s plan to leave the E.U. could result in checkpoints being reintroduced there, reopening old wounds and potentially spurring new violence.